openhab/openhab-js/README.md

 Due to a multi-threading limitation in GraalJS (the JavaScript engine used by JavaScript Scripting), it is not recommended to store JavaScript objects in the shared cache.
 Multi-threaded access to JavaScript objects will lead to script execution failure!
-You can work-around that limitation by either serialising and deserialising JS objects or by switching to their Java counterparts.
+You can work around that limitation by either serialising and deserialising JS objects or by switching to their Java counterparts.

 Timers as created by [`createTimer`](#createtimer) can be stored in the shared cache.
 The ids of timers and intervals as created by `setTimeout` and `setInterval` cannot be shared across scripts as these ids are local to the script where they were created.